BOOKS

 Coolidge & Cherkovski PROMO

-Coolidge & Cherkovski: In Conversation (Lithic Press, October 2020)
+Coolidge & Cherkovski: In Conversation (editor; Lithic Press, October 2020)

 Swapping personal stories and anecdotes, Coolidge and Cherkovski offer insight into a wide range of topics including: the New York School, the San Francisco poetry scene of the 60s/70s/80s, the Language School, the Vancouver Poetry Conference, the Berkeley Poetry Conference, David Meltzer, Allen Ginsberg, John Ashbery, Charles Olson, Gertrude Stein, Philip Whalen, Charles Bukowski, Bernadette Mayer, Willem de Kooning, Philip Guston and more.
 The book includes a handful of black and white photographs, as well as appendices where each poet presents some thoughts on poetics and their approaches to writing poems.
 Introduction by Patrick James Dunagan.